pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/TheLocallangFilesForCsh/Index.rst

            "EXT:context\_help/descr\_imgs/hidden\_page.gif")

          You can supply a comma list of image references in order to show more than one image.
-The image\_descr value will be splitted per linebreak and shown under each image.
+The image\_descr value will be split per linebreak and shown under each image.